2004 UAW-GM Quality 500: Final Laps

 Kahne had the most dominant performance he had during his whole rookie season.
-Kahne was looking for his first win in his 31st start while being the first rookie to win in the Cup Series since Tony Stewart in 1999 and Kahne had the car to win.
-Unfourtunetly for Kahne, his bad luck would continue.
+Kahne was looking for his first win in his 31st start while being the first rookie to win in the Cup Series since Jimmie Johnson in 2002 and Kahne had the car to win.
+Unfortunetly for Kahne, his bad luck would continue.
 On lap 268 of the race, Kahne was leading when he went into turn 1 when all of a sudden the right front tire on his car went flat and the car shot up the race track and hit the outside wall in turn 2.
 This would end Kahne's race.
-Kahne had one of the worst ways to lose a race after having his most dominant performance of the season after he lead 207 laps of the race before he crashed out of the race while leading.
+Kahne had one of the worst ways to lose a race after having his most dominant performance of the season after he led a race high 207 laps of the race before he crashed out of the race while leading.
 While Kahne wrecked, Kyle Busch and Sterling Marlin both wrecked in turn 4.
 Mark Martin won the race off of pit road and was the new race leader.
 Martin lead the field to the green on lap 273.
 On lap 278, Kurt Busch would take the lead.
 Mark Martin would take it back on lap 281.
 With 33 laps to go, Jimmie Johnson took the lead from Martin.
 With 23 to go, the 10th caution would fly for a three car crash when Brendan Gaughan's car slowed down and would be run into from behind by Jimmy Spencer which also collected Mark Martin giving Martin damage.
 Martin's car would be able to come back and finish the race.
 Joe Nemechek lead with 17 to go on the restart but was quickly passed by Johnson.
 With 16 to go, the 11th and final caution flew when Michael Waltrip's car slid up and hit the wall.
 The race restarted with 12 laps to go and Johnson held onto the lead and won the race picking up his 5th win of the season.
 This would be the first of three wins in a row for Johnson.
 Jeff Gordon, Dale Earnhardt Jr, Kurt Busch, and Joe Nemechek rounded out the top 5 while Dale Jarrett, Elliott Sadler, Jamie McMurray, Jeff Burton, and Tony Stewart rounded out the top 10.